 Wesley works with an offsite contractor, Solutionworx, to assist with all campus IT needs.
-Need general technical assistance?
-Email: support@solutionworx.com to request help.
+For general technical assistance, email support@solutionworx.com or call 703-961-1840 ext.
+2 to request help.

 Educational Technology staff are available during regular Seminary hours to assist students having difficulty with Blackboard.
-Blackboard support is available by emailing blackboardsupport@wesleyseminary.edu or calling (202) 885-6091.
+Blackboard support is available by emailing edtech@wesleyseminary.edu or calling (202) 885-8640.